shirsbrunner/shirsbrunner.github.io/src/articles/20211110_fairytalephone.md

 - Pick up the story, where it was left
 - Add some rewind/forward functionality to skip
 - Maybe give an option to add an additional headset for a second listener.
-- Organize more fairytales
+- Organize more fairytales (ongoing)
-- Streamline the voice-interaction
+- Streamline the voice-interaction (ongoing)
 - Try to fix issues where someone turns the rotary dial while the phone is not yet waiting for input.
 - Make a copy of that SD-Card so that I can reinitialize if someone just kills the phone and eliminiates the file-system
+- Try to find a fix to the "kids-problem" where, strange enough, a little kid can't just turn the rotary dial as it is supposed to... (give it 2-3 years)
 - Lots more...

 ## Sources